Bitnagar/football-manager/README.md

 # Football Manager - Built by [Shivam Bhatnagar](https://www.bitnagar.dev)

-[Football Manager](https://football-manager-ruby.vercel.app/) is a fully functional Web App that allows you to manage the data of a football team, created for **Beam Dynamics**'s Frontend Engineer hiring challenge 2023.
+[Football Manager](https://football-manager-ruby.vercel.app/) is a fully functional Web App that allows you to manage the data of a football team, created for **Beam Dynamics**'s Frontend Developer hiring challenge 2023.
 **Live Demo**: https://football-manager-ruby.vercel.app/

 > **Note**: Use the exact files given in clickup document.
 An error will be thrown if the fields are different.
 Make sure to use the same files given in [clickup document](https://doc.clickup.com/31162583/d/h/xq06q-7851/f8266dc69a1571b/xq06q-7071).